rook/rook/Documentation/ceph-bucket-notification-crd.md

 ## Overview

-In its new releases, Ceph has introduced the bucket notifications feature.
+In its new release, Ceph introduced the bucket notifications feature.
 It allows to send messages to various endpoints when a new event occurs on a bucket (ref: <https://docs.ceph.com/docs/master/radosgw/notifications/)>

 Setup of those notifications are normally done by sending HTTP requests to the RGW, either to create/delete topics pointing to specific endpoints, or create/delete bucket notifications based on those topics.